 Opportunities for continued employment as a casual/on-call nursing assistant, patient care technician, or nursing assistant/health unit coordinator might be available to those who can continue to meet the minimum work requirements.

 Summer interns are expected to work weekends and holidays as their schedule requires.

 Summer interns will submit a self-evaluation and a brief essay (150 words or fewer) to the Education and Professional Development Specialist at the end of the internship.
 The essay should be a reflective journal describing a nurse role model and/or a high point of their internship that will affect their future nursing practice.
 Preceptors will provide feedback on the summer intern’s performance.

-- Be entering their final year of an ADN, BSN or Master’s RN program and have no previous registered nursing experience.
+- Be entering their final year of an associates degree in nursing, bachelor of science in nursing, or master's registered nursing program and have no previous registered nursing experience.

-- Have current certification in BLS for Healthcare Providers through the American Heart Association.
+- Have current certification in basic life support for Healthcare Providers through the American Heart Association.

 - Submit their resume, official school transcript and recommendation letters from two nursing faculty members (one must be from a clinical instructor).
 If currently employed in a direct patient care job, one recommendation letter can be from a registered nurse familiar with the applicant’s clinical skills.

 Gillette Children’s Specialty Healthcare

 Attn: Human Resources, Internal: 183205